 This beautiful town and resort on the east coast of the island is popular with families and those looking for a quieter destination.
 Santa Eularia (in Catalan) or Santa Eulalia (in Spanish) is Ibiza‘s third largest resort town, located in the municipality of the same name.
 It is particularly notable for its beautiful sandy beach with the maritime promenade, whitewashed houses, yacht marina and selection of restaurants and markets.
 Santa Eulalia property owners can make the most of this idyllic setting in a relatively secluded part of the island.

 Santa Eulalia property insights

 Properties in the area are mostly represented by renovated authentic and modern Ibicencan fincas.
 Houses are mostly situated in a truly peaceful and idyllic setting, surrounded by lots of land with palm trees.
-Second-home buyers are enjoying this the laid-back atmosphere yet being just some 20 minutes away from the hustle and bustle of the Ibiza Town.
+Second-home buyers are enjoying this the laid-back atmosphere yet being just some twenty minutes away from the hustle and bustle of the Ibiza Town.

 Sale price distribution in Santa Eularia